-7. Subsequent Event
+7. Other Item

 At its September 26, 2008, meeting, the Minneapolis City Council passed a resolution adopting the "Framework for the Future" and establishing the Neighborhood and Community Engagement Commission and the Neighborhood and Community Relations Department within the City's governmental structure.
-In the adopted Framework, the Neighborhood and Community Engagement Commission will be assuming many of the responsibilities currently performed by the NRP Policy Board after the current Joint Powers Agreement expires in January 2012.
-The activities and responsibilities of the NRP Policy Board may change significantly at that time.
+In the adopted Framework, the Neighborhood and Community Engagement Commission may be assuming some of the responsibilities currently performed by the Policy Board after the current Joint Powers Agreement expires in January 2012.
+The activities and responsibilities of the Policy Board may change significantly at that time.

-SCHEDULE OF FINDINGS AND RECOMMENDATIONS FOR THE YEAR ENDED DECEMBER 31, 2007
+SCHEDULE OF FINDINGS AND RECOMMENDATIONS FOR THE YEAR ENDED DECEMBER 31, 2009